From Anger to Optimism.

 In 2016, the (THEN) MAJOR goal of the Climate Movement was realised.

-Paris united world leaders under the acceptance that we are in trouble and things need to change.
+Paris united World Leaders under the acceptance that we are in trouble and things need to change.
 Hands were shaken.
 Hands were clapped.
 Hands were raised in the air in triumph.
-Then quickly fell back to hips.
+Then hands quickly fell back onto hips.
 “What now?”

 The world had agreed, the debate was over.

-However the Climate Movement didn’t stop fighting.
+After Paris, the Climate Movement didn’t stop fighting.
 The marches continued, the message strengthened and the power grew.
-The masses listened, the minorities (finally) started to take centre stage and the politically middle-minded moved.
+The masses listened, the minorities (finally) started to take centre stage, and the politically middle-minded moved.

-However, as the Climate Movement changed the hearts and minds of the planet, on many frontiers we didn’t ALWAYS change the way we fought.
+However as the Climate Movement changed the hearts and minds of the planet, on many frontiers we didn’t change the way we fought.

-Which has always been, from the corner.
+The Climate Movement has always fought from the corner.
 Sometimes it is difficult to for the little guy to admit he has become a big guy.
 We now cross culture wars and parliament floors.
 We are bigger than a generation, a figure-head, a left or green or hippie label.
-No longer the bohemian, we are the behemoth of the majority.
+No longer the bohemian, we are a behemoth of the majority.

 According the Pew Research Centre, almost 70% of the global population consider Climate Change to be a real and major threat.
 A following 20% believe it to be a minor threat, but a threat non-the-less.
 It is clear the world is talking and more importantly, we are listening to each other.